 The CCA includes a variety of potential penalties for different offences.
 For example, the ACCC can seek penalties of up to \$10 million for some breaches of the competition provisions of the CCA.
-It may be possible to structure a transaction or business dealing to avoid exposing the business, and its directors, to these large penalties, but this needs to be considered at the start of any deal.
 The CCA also includes criminal penalties (including jail) for some offences, and an individual who has breached or been involved in a restrictive trade practice may be disqualified from being a director or being involved in the management of a corporation.

 Conduct engaged outside Australia by a body corporate will also be caught by the CCA if the corporation is either incorporated in Australia or carrying on business within Australia.